wjsutton/wjsutton/README.md

 ## Do You Want My Help?

-I'm available for data analytics consultanting projects via [The Information Lab](https://www.theinformationlab.co.uk/).
+I'm available for data analytics consulting projects via [The Information Lab](https://www.theinformationlab.co.uk/).
 You can speak to your Account Manager or contact the team directly through the [website](https://www.theinformationlab.co.uk/).

 Otherwise, stay up to date with my latest projects on the following social media sites: